mzffrtp/Restaurant-website-with-react/README.md

 - responsive and UI in components/pages, bootstrap, css for styling

 #### Definition
 User can choose different menus per his/her wish at menu page.
-Differents variations can be rendered at he page when customer clicks on options  like  breakfast, lunch and desert.
+Differents variations can be rendered at the page when customer clicks on options  like  breakfast, lunch and desert.

 Enjoy screen gif.